tink-crypto/tink/README.md

 If you want to contribute, please read [CONTRIBUTING](docs/CONTRIBUTING.md) and send us pull requests.
 You can also report bugs or file feature requests.

-If you'd like to talk to the developers or get notified about major new tests, you may want to subscribe to our [mailing list](https://groups.google.com/forum/#!forum/tink-users).
+If you'd like to talk to the developers or get notified about major product updates, you may want to subscribe to our [mailing list](https://groups.google.com/forum/#!forum/tink-users).
 To join, simply send an empty email to tink-users+subscribe@googlegroups.com.